B.G 2.16

 "sadbhāve sādhubhāve ca sadityetaprayujyate। praśaste karmaṇi tathā sacchabdaḥ pārtha yujyate॥" iti vakṣyamāṇatvāt। (gītā.
 17-26)

-"O Partha, the term 'sadbhāva' is employed in the sense of being good natured and to mean reality.
-It is also used in the sense of auspicious and praiseworthy acts."–thus it is stated in Gita itself (17.26)
+"O Partha, the term 'sadbhāva' is employed in the sense of being good-natured and to mean reality.
+It is also used in the sense of auspicious and praiseworthy acts." - thus it is stated in the Gita itself (17.26)

 "asanneva sa bhavati, asadbrahmeti veda cet"